userlist/userlist-rails/README.md

 #### Sending user data automatically

-By default, this gem will automatically detect your `User` model and create and update the corresponding user inside of Userlist.
+By default, this gem will automatically detect your `User` model and create, update, and delete the corresponding user inside of Userlist.
 To customize the `identifier`, `email`, or `properties` transmitted for a user, you can overwrite the according methods in your `User` model.

 ```ruby
 class User < ApplicationRecord